ahmadrezagh671/Android_Embedded_Subtitle_Extractor/README.md

 - **Android Version**: Android 13 (API level 33) or higher
 - **Java**: Written in Java with FFmpeg for subtitle extraction

+## Upcoming update

+Upcoming update will extend support to Android 10 (API level 29) or higher, making the app compatible with a broader range of devices.

 ## FFmpeg

 This app relies on the **FFmpeg** library for extracting embedded subtitles.
 FFmpeg is a comprehensive multimedia framework used for video, audio, and subtitle processing.